Te Toi Uku

 More about us

-Te Toi Uku Crown Lynn & Clayworks museum is administered by the Portage Ceramics Trust.
-It houses a heritage collection from the West Auckland clay industry, from the early clay pipe-making days to the Crown Lynn era.
+Te Toi Uku Crown Lynn & Clayworks Museum, administered by the Portage Ceramics Trust, celebrates a rich West Auckland ceramics heritage collection, from our early industrial brick-making days to the iconic Crown Lynn era.

 Read more